freshworks/crayons/packages/crayons-core/src/components/form/readme.md

 </code-group>

-## Demo - Form inside an accordian
+## Demo - Form inside an accordion

-Form can be created inside an accordian by passing the form to accordian body.
+Form can be created inside an accordion by passing the form to accordion body.

 ```html live
 <div style="width: 300px;">